nx-lr/32chars-js/README.md

 To access object properties, we use **dots**, like `x.key`, as long as `key` is an identifier, or **square brackets**, like `x['key']`, with the expression inside the brackets.

-**Strings and arrays can be indexed.** Each character within the string or element of an array has an index starting from `0`.
-The first element or character has an index of `0`, the second `1`, and so on until the end of the string which is 1 less than its total length.
+**Strings and arrays can be indexed.** Each character of a string or element of an array have indices starting from `0`, corresponding to the first index, then the second `1`, and so on until the end of the string which is 1 less than its length.
 Because each index is a **property** of the string or array, `'string'[5]`, the character at index `5`, is the character `g`.

 #### Ciphering letters